Why corporate bankruptcies were up in 2023 despite the improving economy

 "For now, those companies are somehow surviving," he said.
 "But many will eventually go bankrupt."

-Stephanie Kelton, an economics professor at Stony Brook University, said banks still are not willing to extend lifelines to struggling companies since credit is no longer as cheap as it once was.
+Stephanie Kelton, an economics professor at Stony Brook University, said banks are not extending as many lifelines to struggling companies as they once did since credit is no longer cheap.
+Companies cannot afford it, and banks view debt-saddled firms with cash flow problems as risky borrowers.

 One possible result of this next year?
 Perhaps a surge in zombie companies being acquired or merging with other firms, Kelton said, "as many of these on-the-precipice firms may prefer to be taken over versus filing for bankruptcy."